Rushland Boss, serving humanity simply by showing up here each and every day behind the Golden EIB microphone on the left coast all week long.

 It's what I do.

-Uh likewise, I don't tell them how I thought they did their job every day.
+Likewise, I don't tell them how I thought they did their job every day.

-You know, it just it never gets discussed.
+You know, just it never gets discussed.

-Well, well, that's you know that's right.
+Well, that's, you know, that's right.

-There were that it's not to say that issues were not present, but for example, the first call, and I don't want to embarrass the guy.
+It's not to say that issues were not present, but for example, the first call, and I don't want to embarrass the guy.

-I really don't want to, but the first call was a classic example of making chicken salad out of.
+But the first call was a classic example of making chicken salad out of.

-But he was trying to make a point about taxes.
+I think I could not really understand what he was saying, but he was trying to make a point about taxes.

-And he was what he was saying, I thought he was wrong.
+And he was, what he was saying, I thought he was wrong.

-So it allowed me to make a point about Reaganomics that I haven't made in years uh in a way that people haven't heard in a while.
+So it allowed me to make a point about Reaganomics that I haven't made in years in a way that people haven't heard in a while.

 That's true.